 To read the in-depth history of the South West Academy's work with schools and Young Artists, click here.

-Paige Middleton Kingsbridge Community College Baltic Staircase(Click image to enlarge)
+Emma Salter Honiton Community College The Wedding(Click image to enlarge)

 The following work was highly commended:

 (Work by students at St. Peter's High School, Exeter; Stover School, Totnes; King Edward VI College, Totnes; Braunton Academy, Braunton).

 At the very beginning of the work of the Academy and toward the fulfilment

 of the education objectives as laid down by the founders, a committee was

 formed to manage and deliver an annual exhibition dedicated to children's

 work for, using a quote from Phil Creek, then Devon Adviser for Art and Design,

 in the first exhibition's catalogue 'Art and design are both a significant

 and vital means of developing cultural understanding and creativity in young